Dr. Johanna Budwig’s Diet & Protocol

 Dr. Budwig (in spite of her great love for the sun she considered an essential part of health and healing) doesn’t seem to have addressed the question "how about winter and its lack of direct sunlight?".
 It seems to me she did not consider this a particular concern, perhaps taking it as a normal part of natural rhythms we are all accustomed to.

 Now eminent cancer treatment researcher Lothar Hirneise strongly advises to simply get out into the light, quote: "We are all children of the light, we need the light.
 We need no sunburn ... but we definitely need light.
 Go outside.
 We don't need the sun, we need light.
-Even if it's raining today, go outside.
-And tell this to your patients.
+Even if it's raining, go outside.
+And tell your patients.
 Even when they are in a coma must they be wheeled out.
 You must go twice daily into the light."

 So that's what I would do.
 Don't fret or worry about lack of direct sunlight.
 There is still plenty of natural light penetrating through the clouds.
 In fact I've read you even get a tan when shielded from direct sunlight, only much more slowly.
 And as concerns Vitamin D (derived from sunlight), non-vegetarians can supplement with a high-quality cold-processed cod liver oil in winter, see Question 6: Flaxseed vs. fish oil: why did Dr. Budwig think that flaxseed, rather than fish oil, was preferred?.

-(Another strictly but clearly "non-Budwigian" advice would be to supplement with vitamin D and K2 tablets in winter, considering the anti-cancer and generally health-promoting effect of vitamin D and the complementary role of vitamin K2). (credits: Healing Cancer Naturally)
+(Another strictly but clearly "non-Budwigian" advice would be to supplement with vitamin D and K2 tablets in winter, considering the anti-cancer and generally health-promoting effect of vitamin D and the complementary role of vitamin K2[1] and A). (credits: Healing Cancer Naturally)

 Question 80 re tumor enlargement on the Budwig diet: I underwent a colonoscopy test and my doctor says my colon cancer tumor is larger than it was 7 months ago.
 He therefore advices me, once again, that I undergo surgery.
 For six months, I have followed the Budwig protocol to the letter (not just the diet, but also sunbaths, exercise, rest, and a positive, God-related mental attitude) and haven’t shown blood in my stools for several weeks.
 I am confused because I am feeling well; I feel no pain or discomfort of any kind when defecating; and my blood tests are all normal (including CEA and a test for "hidden blood in stools", which came out negative).
 So how can it be that the tumor is larger against all these positive symptoms, I wonder?
 Why the increase and should I follow this doctor’s advice?